 Role of the Board of Education

 A nine-member Board of Education, elected by residents of the Gloversville Enlarged School District, is responsible for establishing policies and regulations governing public education in the district.
 Each member serves an unpaid, three-year term.
-Click here to read more about the state legal requirements for serving as a board member.

 The members of New York’s local school boards are an invaluable resource as local decision-makers.
 They respond to the respective needs of their communities, serving the interests of school children and preparing them for the future.

 The men and women elected by the people of our community as members of the Gloversville school board devote many hours of service to public education and continually strive for improvement, quality, and progress in education.
 The Gloversville Enlarged School District members of the Board of Education merit recognition and commendation for their dedicated service to the people and children of our community.